mogikanen9/keycloak-oidc-springboot-angular-sample/README.md

     - MyMvcWelcomeApp: secured client (confidential access type), used for `webapp-keycloak-protected` app
     - MyAngularSpaApp: public client (public access type), used for `angular-spa-keycloak-protected`app
     - MyJobServiceRestClient: secured client (confidential access type), used for `simple-job-rest-client` app
+    - MyServletJavaEEApp: secured client (confidential access type), used for `javaee-war-app-protected` app